""

 Other Grade Requirements n/a

-Assessments and Examinations Passing grades (no lower than B) on all six written Foundation examinations in the history of Russian literature by the end of the sixth semester of coursework (including those passed as an M.A. student).
-For students admitted with M.A. degree same requirements need to be fulfilled by the end of their fourth semester.
+Assessments and Examinations Students must earn passing grades (no lower than B) on all six written Foundation examinations in the history of Russian literature by the end of the sixth semester of coursework This includes those passed as an MA student.
+For students admitted with MA degree, the same requirements need to be fulfilled by the end of their fourth semester.

-Passing all five Russian language proficiency examinations (including those passed as an M.A. student) by the end of the sixth semester (end of the fourth semester for students admitted with M.A. degree).
+Students must pass all five Russian language proficiency examinations (including those passed as an MA student) by the end of the sixth semester (end of the fourth semester for students admitted with MA degree).

-Review of a capstone dossier (all six Foundation examinations and two major seminar papers) by the graduate faculty in the beginning of the seventh semester in the program (fifth semester for students admitted with M.A. degree).
+Students must complete a review of a capstone dossier (all six Foundation examinations and two major seminar papers) by the graduate faculty in the beginning of the seventh semester in the program (fifth semester for students admitted with MA degree).

-Passing oral examination (defense of a dissertation proposal) by the end of the seventh semester in the program (fifth semester for students admitted with M.A. degree).
+Students must pass an oral examination (defense of a dissertation proposal) by the end of the seventh semester in the program (fifth semester for students admitted with MA degree).

-In well-grounded cases, when a different language is necessary for student’s research, it may be counted towards fulfillment of language requirement.
+In well-grounded cases, when a different language is necessary for student’s research, it may be applied towards fulfillment of the language requirement.
 A student will submit a respective petition to DGS, which will be discussed and decided upon by all Slavic graduate faculty.

 SLAVIC 803 Introduction to Old Church Slavonic and the History of Russian Literary Language2